JHSarno/app-dev/README.md

 ## Movies
 ###1. **Your Name**
-    -*Genre:* Romance, Supernatural, Animation, Action, Drama, Comedy, Disaster, and Fantasy.
+    - *Genre:* Romance, Supernatural, Animation, Action, Drama, Comedy, Disaster, and Fantasy.
-    -*Description:*  a touching, emotional, dramatic movie about two character, Taki and Mitsuha, who begin waking up in each other's      bodies every few days.
+    - *Description:*  a touching, emotional, dramatic movie about two character, Taki and Mitsuha, who begin waking up in each other's      bodies every few days.
 They learn to work together to make both their lives as normal as possible and eventually, both attempt to           visit one another.

 ###2. **The Mummy**
   - *Genre:* Horror, Comedy, Animation, Adventure, Action, Science Fiction, Mystery, Suspense, Drama, and Fantasy.
   - *Description:* an archaeological dig in the ancient city of Hamunaptra, an American serving in the French Foreign Legion accidentally awakens a mummy who begins to wreak havoc as he searches for the reincarnation of his long-lost love.